- Dates & Prices

 You should have some previous experience of walking with a backpack and be in good physical condition.
-Minimum recommend age 16 years, maximum recommended age 70 years.
+Minimum recommended age 16 years (children aged 14-15 years with suitable hiking experience/fitness also welcome), maximum recommended age 70 years.

 Min.
-2 persons required for safety reasons.
+2 adults required for safety reasons.
 Max. hiking distance in one day 20km.
 Please see under "Itinerary" for daily height differences.

-A detailed recommended equipment list will be sent with your booking confirmation.
+A detailed recommended packing list for personal items to bring will be sent with your booking documentation.